poptip/twice/README.md

 All methods added are specifically designed to facilitate usage of Twitter streams.

 All streams have a `connected` key indicating if the stream is currently connected.
 Constructors last argument can be an object of parameters.
-[See here](https://dev.twitter.com/docs/api/2/get/user) for a list of parameters and their descriptions.

 ### Stream
 Stweam creates several types of streams.
 They all have the following properties, methods, and events.